duneanalytics/docs/docs/tables/spells/spellbook-model-docs.md

 description: Spellbook comes with dedicated dbt documentation to help you navigate the data within!
 ---

-Spellbook comes with dedicated dbt documentation to help you navigate the data within!
+Spellbook comes with dedicated dbt documentation to help you navigate the data tables within!
 Find it here:

 <div class="grid cards" markdown>
 - [Spellbook Model Docs](https://dune.com/spellbook)
 </div>

-These work similarly to the [V2 table documentation you can find here](../../tables/v2/raw/), with a couple of special features.
+These work similarly to the [V2 table documentation you can find here](../tables/v2/raw/), with a couple of special features.

 !!! warning
     These Spellbook Table Docs and the Spellbook data lake are a work in progress.
 If you're not able to find  a specific V2 table/column, it likely isn't ready for use in Spells yet.
-If you do find it but it's not yet fully labeled in the Spellbook Model docs, please check our [V2 table documentation here](../../tables/v2/raw/).
+If you do find it but it's not yet fully labeled in the Spellbook Model docs, please check our [V2 table documentation here](../tables/v2/raw/).
 If you still have questions drop them in the [#data-tables Discord channel](https://discord.com/channels/757637422384283659/757893948428517376)!

 ![dune spellbook docs homepage](images/dune-spellbook-docs-homepage.png)